eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 :::tip TIPS

   - Changing remote plugins config does NOT need to restart the webpack dev server.
 So, you can enable or disable a remote plugin very easily.
-  - All deployed boot and init plugins are always loaded as remote plugins.
+  - All deployed plugins which are specifed in `corePlugins` in the app config will be also always loaded.
-  - All deployed plugins which specifed as `corePlugins` in the app config will be also always loaded.
+  - `boot` and `init` plugins are also considered as core plugins, so they are also always loaded as remote plugins.
   - If a remote plugin is defined both by name and URL, the the URL one has higher priority.
   - If a library plugin is already installed locally, it has higher priority than remote plugin by name but lower priority than remote plugin by URL.